Detection and Analysis of Offensive Online Content in Hausa Language: Experiment

 \subsection{Preliminary Analysis}

-Figure~\ref{fig:stats-themes-sentiment-lang} provides relevant statistics about the language, sentiment and major themes in both HOC and HTC collections.
+Figure~\ref{fig:stats-themes-sentiment-lang} provides relevant statistics about the language, sentiment and major themes in HOC collection.
 There are many posts written by combining Hausa and English (Engausa).
 The HOC attracts more diverse discussion topics (\ref{fig:stats-themes-sentiment-lang}(c)) and the low proportion of negative sentiment (\ref{fig:stats-themes-sentiment-lang}(b)) suggests that many of the abusive terms have been used in a less offensive context.

-We could not find a standard benchmark to compare how effective the detection of offensive and threatening terms would be in the Hausa language.
-To maximise the chances of developing an effective detection system, we explore how existing translation engines perform in processing Hausa terms.
+We could not find a standard benchmark to compare how effective the detection of offensive terms would be in the Hausa language.
+To maximise the chances of developing an effective detection system, we explore how existing translation engines and multilingual models perform in processing Hausa terms.
 Table~\ref{tab:statistics-terms} presents the most frequent terms found in the study data.
 Some of these terms are quite offensive, but difficult to translate with a powerful translation engine.
-To determine how effective Google's translation engine performs in translating offensive and threatening Hausa words into English, we took the following top samples for comparison.
+To determine how effective Google's translation engine performs in translating offensive Hausa words into English, we took the following top samples for comparison.